 - Clean Up Around Plants.

-Rake out fallen leaves and dead foliage (which can smother plants and foster disease), pull up invested annuals, and toss in a wheelbarrow with other natural yard waste.
+Also included in your list of spring lawn care tasks are to rake out fallen leaves and dead foliage (which can smother plants and foster disease), pull up invested annuals, and toss in a wheelbarrow with other natural yard waste.
 Once the hazard of frost has passed, eliminate existing mulch to set the stage for a new layer when spring planting is done.
 Press heaved plants back into flower beds and borders, tamping them down around the base with your foot, or utilize a shovel to replant them.
 Now is a good time to spread a pelletized fertilizer customized to existing plantings on the soil’s surface area so that spring rains can carry it to the roots.
 Include a 5-10-10 fertilizer around bulbs as soon as they flower to maximize bloom time and feed next season’s growth.
 Use pins to secure drip irrigation lines that have actually come loose and a square-head shovel to give beds a tidy edge and keep turf lawn from turning into them.

 - Compost Yard Waste